davidpet/snippets/cpp/Control Flow/005 - while loops - explanation.md

 # while loops

-The above code demonstrates the usage of while loops in C++.
+The code demonstrates the usage of while loops in C++.

 The first loop is a basic while loop that prints the numbers 0 to 4.
 The condition for the loop to continue is `i < 5`, and `i` is incremented at the end of each iteration.